GIVE $20 , GET $20

 Recipes For Gratitude

-With Thanksgiving on the horizon, our team decided to take the opportunity to share the foods that we're most looking forward to indulging in, as well as what we're each most grateful for.
+With Thanksgiving on the horizon, we've tapped a few members of our team to share the foods that they're most looking forward to indulging in, as well as what each is most grateful for.

 CEO | Founder | Hair Whisperer

 My favorite Thanksgiving Day recipe is my mom’s gravy.
 I’m a gravy fanatic and it’s my absolute favorite - the only thing is I don’t know the recipe and she’ll only share it with me if I’m there making it with her…so I will do just that and will report back in time for next year’s holiday.

 I’m grateful for all of the amazing people in my life and the love and joy they fill me with.
 I’m also grateful for Spotify and an occasional shot of tequila.

 COO | President | Rainmaker

 A family fave - it’s all about pumpkin and spending time together prepping for the fun that is to come!
 We bake multiple pumpkin pies - not only is it so delicious, but it has so many health benefits (who knew).
 Or am I possibly making up for the guilt of eating more than one slice LOL.

 It is actually antioxidant-rich, packed with vitamins, and is one pie where you can reduce the sugar overload and it still has amazing flavor.
 It’s perfect for breakfast, lunch, and dinner - that’s how much I personally love pumpkin.
 Favorite recipes come from the infamous Better Homes & Garden Cookbook (with the red and white checks) - I have both my grandmother's and mother's copies with all their note additions.